Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 > Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.\
 [Linus Torvalds](../contributors/README.md#Linus-Torvalds)

-Master Torvvalds could have meant bright open source contributors, but there're most smart guys in IT are for wages and it's not a fun in commercial deveopment.
+Master Torvalds could have meant renowned open-source contributors, but most smart guys in IT are for wages and it's not fun in commercial development.

 ### Maternity ward

 >  Everyone knows it takes a woman nine months to have a baby.
 But you Americans think if you get nine women pregnant, you can have a baby in a month.\
 _Theodore von Kármán_ (1957)

-It matched a private aviation engineering talk but [Fred Brooks](../contributors/README.md#Fred-Brooks) popularized it in his [The Mythical Man-Month]()<sup>🔗</sup>:
+It matched a private aviation engineering talk but [Fred Brooks](../contributors/README.md#Fred-Brooks) popularized it in his [The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)<sup>🔗</sup>:

 > The bearing of a child takes nine months, no matter how many women are assigned.

 Not only derogatory but illogical.
-Finding nine women in the vicinity who will deliver ten babies in half a month is not a poser.
+Finding nine women in the vicinity who will deliver ten babies in half a month is just a search.
+(Finding developers who can save a failing project is a question of payment.)

 [Edsger W. Dijkstra](../contributors/README.md#Edsger-W-Dijkstra) conveyed the idea much more plausible (albeit about languages, 1975):